-We have a variety of care options including part-day/hourly and full-day, which have varying rates.
-For more information visit our enrollment page.
+We have a variety of full-day care options which have varying rates.
+For more information contact our Enrollment Specialist.

 We give priority to student families, however, are happy to accomodate staff/faculty and community members provided there is space in the classroom.
 For more information please see our enrollment page.

-Due to the fact that we still have to staff as though your child is attending, and because we are still holding the spot for your child whether or not they attend, there are no deductions in tuition for vacations or illness absences.
+Due to the fact that we must staff as though your child is attending, and because we are still holding the spot for your child whether or not they attend, there are no deductions in tuition for vacations or illness absences.

-ECEC's classrooms are staffed to meet NAEYC adult child ratios.
+Ukids - East Village classrooms are staffed to meet NAEYC adult to child ratios.
 These are lower than state licensing standards and many other centers across the state.
 Each class has a teacher and an assistant.

 Ladybug Room (2 years-3 years) 1 teacher: 6 children